MauroDataMapper/docs/docs/plugins/sparql.md

 ## Introduction

 The SPARQL plugin provides a compliant endpoint for executing SPARQL queries against an RDF rendering of the data.
-The underlying data store of Mauro is Postgres, and this plugin uses the [D2RQ](http://d2rq.org) library for extracting the information as RDF triples.
-The REST API ensures that the mapping is configured with correct access constraints so that users may only see a subset of the triples corresponding to their access privileges.
+The underlying data store of **Mauro Data Mapper** is Postgres, and this plugin uses the [D2RQ](http://d2rq.org) library for extracting the information as RDF triples.

+The REST API ensures that the
+mapping is configured with correct access constraints so that users may only see a subset of the triples corresponding to their access privileges.
 In the most basic cases, a system administrator can query across the whole data corpus in triple form; an unauthenticated user on an instance with no publicly available models will not be able to see any triples.